NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 ## Managing ontologies

-Users with [curator priviledges](permissions.html) can adjust the network ontology.
+Users with [curator privileges](permissions.html) can adjust the network ontology.

 ![Ontology](img/ontology.jpg)

  - Use the small form to create a new ontology type.
  - To update a class name, click the 'Edit' button, adjust the class name, and then 'Update'.
  - Use the 'Remove' button to delete/inactivate an existing class name.
- - Click on the ontology icon (green circle above) and drag to arrange the classes into a hierarchy.
+ - Click on the class icon (green circle above) and drag to arrange the ontology hierarchy.

 {:.p-note}
-You will have to **update** the ontology classes after re-arranging them in a hierarchy.
+You will have to **update** the ontology classes after re-arranging their hierarchy.
 To do this, click on the 'Edit' button and then 'Update'.

 {:.p-note}
 The 'remove' action deletes an ontology class completely only if it has not yet been applied to any graph element.
 If it has, the action results in inactivation of the class.
 This means the class will persist in the database but will not appear by default on the graph page.